SERVIR-Amazonia/trinidad-and-tobago-training/intro-gee1/js-basics.md

 <img align="center" src="../images/intro-gee1-images/09dict.png" hspace="15" vspace="10" width="600">

 **Functions**

 While using Earth Engine, you will need to define your own functions.
 Functions take user inputs, use them to carry out some computation, and send an output back.
 Functions allow you to group a set of operations together and repeat the same operations with different parameters without having to rewrite them every time.
 Functions are defined using the function keyword.
-The code below defines a function called greet that takes an input called name and returns a greeting with Hello prefixed to it.
+The code below defines a function called greet that takes an input called `name` and returns a greeting with 'Hello' prefixed to it.
 Note that we can call the function with different input and it generates different outputs with the same code.

 ```javascript
 var greet = function(name) {